leanderthiele/voxelize/README.md

   or a 3-dimensional numpy-array.
   This method returns the modified box.

-The `Voxelize` class can conveniently used in a context manager.
+The `Voxelize` class can conveniently be used in a context manager.
 See [src/example.py](src/example.py) for a complete example.